vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 }
 ```

-After saving and updating your workspace, when you inspect the element, it should display an additional CSS handle along with the default one, like this:
+Once you have saved and updated your workspace, inspecting the element should display an additional CSS handle in addition to the default one.
+The element will be displayed as follows, showcasing both the default CSS handle and the newly added one:

 ![css handles with block class](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-2.png)